AdobeDocs/analytics.fr-FR/help/implement/js-implementation/c-variables/page-variables.md

 Les liens personnalisés envoient des données à Analytics.
 The *`linkType`* variable (or the second parameter in the *`tl()`* function) is used to identify the report in which the link name or URL appears ( [!UICONTROL Custom], [!UICONTROL Download], or [!UICONTROL Exit Links] report).

 Pour les liens de sortie et de téléchargement, la *`linkType`* variable est automatiquement renseignée selon que le lien sur lequel l’utilisateur a cliqué est un lien de sortie ou de téléchargement.
 A custom link may be configured to send data to any of the three reports with this variable or with the second parameter in the *`tl()`* function.
-By setting  to 'o,' 'e,' or 'd,' the  or link URL is sent to the Custom Links, Exit Links, or File Downloads report respectively.*`linkType`**`linkName`*
+En définissant *`linkType`* sur "o", "e" ou "d", l’URL *`linkName`* ou du lien est envoyée respectivement au rapport Liens personnalisés, Liens [!UICONTROL de]sortie ou Téléchargements de [!UICONTROL fichiers.]

 **Syntaxe et valeurs possibles** {#section_18DB3A8083FB4F75B970055ED336DA4E}